MSLNZ/rpi-smartgadget/docs/update_bluez.rst

    bluez-update

-This will update BlueZ_ to version 5.50 *(the latest version at the time of writing the script)*.
+This will update BlueZ_ to version 5.54 *(the latest version at the time of writing the bluez-update script)*.
-To install version 5.47 of BlueZ_ run
+To install a specific version of BlueZ_ (e.g., version 5.47) run

 .. code-block:: console